Ultimate Girl’s Guide to Guatemala Travel!

 Antigua, Guatemala.

 Guatemala holds the colonial jewel of a city: Antigua.
 When I arrived & looked around my rooftop patio, I thought, “I could live here.”
 I even called my best friend from high school & told her, “I think I found the place for us to retire!”
-The food in Antigua is HEAVENLY, & the coffee is my absolute FAVORITE I’ve ever had.
+The food in Antigua is HEAVENLY, & the coffee is the BEST I’ve ever had.
 And it tastes better in Guatemala!
-And if that’s not enough, you’ve got the famous ancient ruins of Tikal in northern Guatemala ~ the #1 tourist attraction in the country.
+As if that’s not enough, you’ve got the famous ancient ruins of Tikal in northern Guatemala ~ the #1 tourist attraction in the country.
 And my personal favorites: Lake Atitlan & Semuc Champey, two legendary destinations with views that will blow your mind.

 Ultimate Girl's Guide to Guatemala Travel